Naruno/Naruno/docs/concepts/nodes.md

 ## Security Circle

-Security circle is an important concept for Decentra Network.
+Security circle is an important concept for Naruno.
 This is a circle that consisting of nodes.
 When a group node example Node 1, Node 2 and Node 3 trusted each other they are be security circle.
 This is a circle that can be used for sending and getting datas to each other and process the consensus.

 ```mermaid
 flowchart LR